 To protect the ozone layer the international community established the Montreal Protocol on substances that deplete the ozone layer in 1987.
 The European Union and its Member States are at the forefront of ozone layer protection with a policy that often goes beyond the requirements of the Montreal Protocol.

-By 2010 the EU had reduced its consumption of the main ozone-depleting substances to zero, 10 years ahead of its obligation under the Montreal Protocol.
+By 2010, the EU had significantly reduced its consumption of HCFCs, 10 years ahead of its obligation under the Montreal Protocol.
 Furthermore, the EU has put in place controls on uses of ozone-depleting substances that are not considered as consumption under the Montreal Protocol, such as the use of ODS as a feedstock in the chemical industry.
 The EU has also gone beyond the requirements of the Protocol in banning the use of the toxic chemical methyl bromide for any kind of fumigation.

 The EU legislation has not only been very effective in controlling ozone-depleting substances but has also acted as a driver for the development of innovative technologies.
 These include alternatives to methyl bromide, new blowing agents for insulation foam, CFC-free metered dose inhalers for the treatment of asthma, and the creation of innovative non-halon fire-fighting systems, for example on ships and airplanes.

 But the job is not done yet …

 The global consumption of ODS has been reduced by some 98% since countries started taking action under the Montreal Protocol.
 As a result the atmospheric concentration of the most aggressive types of ODS is falling and the ozone layer is showing the first signs of recovery.
 Nevertheless, it is not expected to recover fully before the second half of this century.